AmadeusITGroup/EonaX-Shared-Resources/docs/user-manual/self_hosted_connector/database_configuration/readme.md

 - db_server_fqdn: postgresql

-- username, password : stored in the Kubernetes secret with the name connectordb
+- username, password: stored in the Kubernetes secret with the name connectordb

 - database name: connectordb